sanches-davi/ames-housing-price-prediction/README.md

   <img src="images/12-Distribution_of_Prediction_Errors.png" alt="Distribution of Prediction Errors" width="100%">
 </p>

-**Main insight:**
-The final model performed well overall, but larger errors were concentrated in more difficult observations, especially properties with unusual characteristics or higher prices.

 ### 7.8 Residual Analysis

 Residual analysis was used to better understand the model errors.